rizac/sdaas/sdaas/core/models/README.md

 CSV file in the same directory of the model, replacing its extension (usually 'sklmodel') with '.scores.csv'.
-The score file should contain scores sampled at some features in order to compare any new model scores with the model scores and preserve consistency.
-(In principle, one could also use the score file as model, using linear interpolation or or grid search, but it is unfeasible with a lot of features)
+The score file should contain scores sampled at some features in order to compare any new model with the one just created, and preserve consistency (in principle, one could also use the score file as model file, using e.g. linear interpolation or grid search, but it is unfeasible with a lot of features).

 To create a score CSVfile (as of 2021, with a single feature `psd@5sec`), execute the snippet below after changing `MODEL_PATH`: